 Phillis Wheatley Papers, 1770.
 Boston, Mass.

-The Wheatley Papers consists of a November 12, 1770 letter transcribed by Phillis Wheatley while she was still a slave owned by the Wheatley family of Boston.
-The letter was written on behalf of Nathaniel Wheatley, who was the son of John Wheatley, who was Phillis' master.
+The Wheatley Papers consists of a November 12, 1770 letter transcribed by Phillis Wheatley while she was still enslaved and owned by the Wheatley family of Boston.
+The letter was written on behalf of Nathaniel Wheatley, who was the son of John Wheatley, who was Phillis' owner.
 The letter is addressed to William Channing and refers his attempt to settle a legal case.

 John Whitford Papers, 1829-1921.
 New Bern, N.C.